Eatontown, New Jersey: 1891-1899.

 Hardcover.
 An archive of 22 letters and documents from 1891 through 1899 pertaining to the closing of the Long Beach Racetrack in Monmouth Park in Eatontown, New Jersey.
 Housed in a contemporary white quarto binder measuring 12¾” x 10”.
 Some general age toning and creasing to the letters from being mailed, but otherwise near fine with clean typewritten text.

-A detailed account of the New Jersey, Long Beach Racetrack’s financial and historic hardships at the turn on of the century.
+A detailed account of the Long Beach Racetrack’s financial and historic hardships at the turn on of the century.